snowflakedb/snowpark-python/scripts/conda_build_verification/README.md

    ```
    This error occurs when the script cannot find packages for a requested architecture directory.

-   **To fix**: Ensure packages are in the correct `package/` subdirectories and match the Python version pattern, or use one of the available architectures listed in the error message.
+   **To fix**: Ensure packages are in the correct `package/` subdirectories with proper naming patterns (e.g., `snowflake-snowpark-python-*-py39_*.conda`), or use one of the available architectures listed in the error message.

 3. **GPG decryption fails**
    ```